optimizely/fullstack-labs/packages/react-sdk/README.md

   >
 ```

-See the documentation to [run a beta](https://docs.developers.optimizely.com/rollouts/docs/run-a-beta).
+This kind of targeted rollout or experiment is used when running a beta.
+For more information see the documentation on how to [run a beta](https://docs.developers.optimizely.com/rollouts/docs/run-a-beta).

 ### Programmatic access inside component